AndrewAscone/Resume/index.md

     [[ Dialogue Alley ]](https://github.com/Formosa-Twitter/DialogueAlley)

-* Passion Project: Looking For Guide - Independently developing a mobile app to act as a companion for large, online games.
+* Personal Project: Demo CRUD Server - Independently developing a mobile app to act as a companion for large, online games.
 Designed to create a space for new players to connect with and learn from experienced players.
-Developed using Java, Spring Boot, React, and MySQL
+Developed using Java, Spring Boot, JQuery, and H2.

     [[ Looking for Guide ]](https://github.com/AndrewAscone/LookingForGuide)